 As a general rule, teen drivers should choose USAA over Infinity: USAA offers average yearly savings of $13,427, compared to Infinity.

-Finances aside, USAA and Infinity both have pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
-Dive into the data before making your decision.
+Aside from affordability, USAA and Infinity each have pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Be sure to weigh these elements before deciding.

 |Anti-Lock Brake System|